-- Paradise Lake Improvement Board - o Invasive species management services: budgeted \$90,000 in 2022; budgeted \$56,000 in 2023 - Boat wash operations: budgeted \$1,000 in 2022; budgeted \$1,500 in 2023 - Pickerel-Crooked Lakes Association - Aquatic plant management expenditures: \$3,243 in 2021; \$756 in 2022
+- Paradise Lake Improvement Board - Invasive species management services: budgeted \$90,000 in 2022; budgeted \$56,000 in 2023 - o Boat wash operations: budgeted \$1,000 in 2022; budgeted \$1,500 in 2023 - Pickerel-Crooked Lakes Association - Aquatic plant management expenditures: \$3,243 in 2021; \$756 in 2022

-The Michigan departments of Environment, Great Lakes, and Energy (EGLE), Natural Resources (DNR), and Agriculture and Rural Development (MDARD) share responsibility for invasive species policy, legislation, regulation, education, monitoring, assessment, management and control.
-The agencies have produced prohibited and restricted species lists, watch lists, and state management plans for terrestrial and aquatic species.
-Many invasive species are also listed as a prohibited or restricted species: it is unlawful to possess, introduce, import, sell, or offer that species for sale as a live organism, except under certain circumstances (Michigan.gov/invasives).
+The Department of Environment, Great Lakes, and Energy oversees invasive species programs for the State.
+The State has produced prohibited and restricted species lists, watch lists, and state management plans for terrestrial and aquatic species.
+Many of the species listed in this plan are also listed as a prohibited or restricted species: it is unlawful to possess, introduce, import, sell, or offer that species for sale as a live organism, except under certain circumstances.
+A full list of prohibited and restricted species can be found at Michigan.gov/invasives.

-The following terrestrial invasive species are causing significant harm in the northwestern Lower Peninsula:
+On a regional level, the following terrestrial invasive species are causing significant harm in the northwestern Lower Peninsula: